Shippable/docs/sources/platform/workflow/job/overview.md

 When triggered, a Job does the following:

 - Get the latest versions of `IN` resources or latest state information from an `IN` job.
 If an input resource version is [**pinned**](/platform/tutorial/workflow/crud-job/#pinning-specific-resource-versions), then use that version instead of latest.
+- Replace any [templated values](/platform/tutorial/workflow/crud-resource/#templating-resources) in the `IN` resource details.
 - Execute all commands to perform the activity.
 The set of commands depends on [job type](#types).
 - Update all `OUT` resources